 How have we calculated our own metrics?

-Using the website carbon calculator provided by WebsiteCarbon.com, we have estimated that the carbon footprint of the website is approximately 6.3 tonnes per year.
+Using the website carbon calculator provided by WebsiteCarbon.com, plus a prudent estimate for other aspects of running our business, we have estimated that the carbon footprint of the website is approximately 0.75 tonnes per year.

 We really encourage you to consider using a carbon offsetting service such as Ecologi to help offset your own carbon footprint.
 You can read our Ecologi review for more information about the service.